kelptaken/GDInfo/README.md

 3. export to JSON
 4. download user's icons to PNG

+## 1.99 is out!
+- Now uses only English language
+- Colors!
+- Better code
+- Now do all the dirty tasks in separate modules, main script only needs to display the info from modules
+- A lot more...
+#### Why 1.99?
+Because update 2.0 will FINALLY add comments, posts, likes and other missing functionality.
+1.99 only has visual changes.

 ## Bugs
 Wow, you found it?
 Issues tab is for you!